alumae/kaldi-offline-transcriber/README.md

     nthreads = 4

-The speedup is not quite linear.
+The speedup is not quite linear, mostly because speaker diarization is still single-threaded.
 For example, decoding an audio file of 8:35 minutes takes

-  * 29 minutes with 1 thread (3.4x realtime)
+  * 11:20 minutes with 1 thread (1.3x realtime)
-  * 11.5 minutes with 4 threads (1.4x realtime)
+  * 7:03 minutes with 4 threads (0.8x realtime)

-The lattice rescoring part that is very memory intensive is executed in a single thread.
+~~The lattice rescoring part that is very memory intensive is executed in a single thread.
 So, if your server has many cores but relatively little memory (say 16 cores and 16 GB RAM), you can set `nthreads = 5`, and use up to 3 parallel decoding processes (e.g., using a queue system, such as Sun Grid Engine).
-This way, the total memory consumption should never exceed 16 GB, and the decoding happens in ~1.5x realtime.
+This way, the total memory consumption should never exceed 16 GB, and the decoding happens in ~1.5x realtime.~~

+The above no longer applies.
+Lattice rescoring doesn't require a lot of memory.

 ## One-pass decoding using online DNN models with speaker i-vectors ##

-Instead of the three-pass decoding strategy, one can alternatively use one-pass decoding using "online" DNN models that use i-vectors calculated from each speaker's speech as additional input to the DNN, thus providing kind-of unsupervised speaker/channel adaptation.
-This scheme is about two times faster than the default (when using one thread) but introduces about 10% relatively more errors: the WER on Estonian radio talk shows when using the default scheme is currently 17.7%, when using the one-pass decoding strategy it goes up to 19.3%.

-You can activate the scheme by defining `DO_NNET2_ONLINE=yes` variable in `Makefile.options`, or using the `--nnet2-online true` option to `speech2text.sh`.

-To decode the same file as above (8:35 minutes), the one-pass scheme requires

-  * 15 minutes with one thread (1.8x realtime)
+This is now the only way to decode.
+The option to decode with non-online nnet models has been removed, since it is much slower and not more accurate.